 Any night out at a tiki bar requires fuel.
 Permanent Vacation tiki bar has a great food menu including flatbreads and appetizers.
 After 11pm the bites portion of the menu is all that is offered.
 We nibbled on Prawn of the Dead, which is essentially four coconut shrimp.
 The sweet coating crumbled right off, but overall the flavor was spot on.

 And we kept in mind that Permanent Vacation is currently in soft opening, meaning they are still learning and adjusting.
+Our initial visit was in May, and now Permanent Vacation has been open a few months and settled into a rhythm.

 To enter Permanent Vacation tiki bar you first enter Copper Rocket Pub.
 I suggest entering the pub through the entrance on the right because the large wooden door just inside that righthand entrance is what leads you to the host stand of Permanent Vacation.